Where to Start

 Finding a full time or holiday Job or an apprenticeship should be seen as an exciting journey.
 A chance for you to try something new, test your skills, take on responsibility and earn some money.

 First think about what you are looking to gain from a job.
 What is important to you?
-Career experience?
+Experiences?
 Fun?
 Money?
+Responsibility?

 Consider the following: